kl408/SimplePlanner/README.md

 **Required Must-have Stories**

-* User logs in to access their planner.
+- [x] User logs in to access their planner.
-* User creates tasks.
+-[] User creates tasks.
-* User can view weather.
+-[] User can view weather.
-* User can view tasks.
+-[] User can view tasks.
-* User can use a pomodoro.
+-[] User can use a pomodoro.
-* User can change settings.
+-[] User can change settings.

 **Optional Nice-to-have Stories**

-* User can color code their to-dos based on importance.
+-[] User can color code their to-dos based on importance.
-* User can change between dark mode and light mode.
+-[] User can change between dark mode and light mode.
-* User can change their location and view the weather there.
+-[] User can change their location and view the weather there.
-* User can be alerted of weather events, especially if they may interfere with the user's plans.
+-[] User can be alerted of weather events, especially if they may interfere with the user's plans.

 ### 2. Screen Archetypes